 Friday, November 16, 2018 by 11:59 PM.
 After that, you will no longer be able to register to attend the event, but you can still register as a Team Member to fundraise and make an impact For The Kids!

 Where do I register?

 At go.osu.edu/BT, you’ll register for a team with a student organization—that will be your fundraising team.
 Then, on the day of the Dance Marathon, multiple student organization teams will be combined to make a color team.
 Your color team will all be wearing the same color and will compete in different competitions throughout the night, all while championing your color team’s BuckeyeThon Kids.
 All Team Members on the same student organization team will be on the same color team.

 What if I don't have an organization with whom to dance?

-If you or a group of your friends want to dance, but are not affiliated with a student organization, you can register directly to a color team (e.g.- Arts and Sciences).
+If you or a group of your friends want to dance, but are not affiliated with a student organization, you can register directly to the BuckeyeThon 2019 General Team.
 This will serve as your fundraising team!
-If you want to make sure you will be with your friends at the Dance Marathon, all you have to do is register for the same team.
+If you want to make sure you will be with your friends at the Dance Marathon, all you have to do is register for the same team even if you are not affiliated with his or her residence hall or student organization.
 Don't worry: if all of your friends aren't on the same team, you can still hang out with members of other teams and color teams!

 I'll be out of town the weekend of the Dance Marathon, but I want to help!
 What should I do?

-Register as a Non-Attending Team Member—You can still support our cause and fundraise For The Kids!
-BuckeyeThon also has other events throughout the year, including fundraisers, the Miracle Miles 5K, the Fashion Show featuring our BuckeyeThon Kids, and CarnOval.
+You can still register as a Team Member—You can support our cause and fundraise For The Kids regardless of whether you attend the Dance Marathon!
+BuckeyeThon also has other events throughout the year, including fundraisers, Team Member meetings, the Fashion Show featuring our BuckeyeThon Kids, and CarnOval.